nachiketashunya/Meesho-Data-Challenge-2024/README.md

 - `batch_size`: Number of images to process simultaneously
 - `cache_dir`: Directory for storing temporary files

+## Running the Code

+To run the full training and inference pipeline, you can use the provided notebook:

+- **[Train and Inference Notebook]([path/to/notebook.ipynb](https://github.com/nachiketashunya/Meesho-Data-Challenge-2024/blob/main/meesho-final-code.ipynb))**: This notebook contains the complete workflow for training the model and performing inference.

 ## Model Architecture

 Our final model is a weighted ensemble of two cutting-edge architectures: ViT-H/14-quickgelu and